|

 The Festival of Bizarre Toronto History is dedicated to exploring strange stories from our city's past — a week filled with online lectures, panels, interviews, and walking tours featuring some of Toronto's greatest storytellers.

-We'll spend seven days digging into the weirdest tales our city has to offer, whether it's the peculiar story of how Toronto's founding dog nearly got eaten, the mysterious disappearance of a famous millionaire, or the ridiculous regulations that sparked a war over an iconic culinary delight.
+Every year, we spend seven days digging into the weirdest tales our city has to offer, whether it's a riot sparked by a brawl between clowns and firefighters at a Victorian brothel, the mysterious disappearance of a famous millionaire, or the ridiculous regulations that sparked a war over an iconic culinary delight.

-The festival will take place the week of April 3 and is organized by Adam Bunch, author of The Toronto Book of the Dead and The Toronto Book of Love, host of the Canadiana documentary series, and creator of The Toronto History Weekly newsletter.
+The festival is organized by Adam Bunch, author of The Toronto Book of the Dead and The Toronto Book of Love, host of the Canadiana documentary series, and creator of The Toronto History Weekly newsletter.
+His Weird Toronto History radio segment airs every Tuesday afternoon on Newstalk 1010.
+And his work popularizing Canadian history has been recognized with the Governor General's History Award for Popular Media — the Pierre Berton Award.

 If you'd like to get in touch, you can send us a message at: